cpaule1811/EdhBuilder/README.md

 Key Features:
 * Redis caching to store JWT authentication tokens.
-* Connection to restful api to add, remove and edit cards in deck.
+* Connection to restful API to add, remove and edit cards in deck.
 * Ability to upload excel spreadsheet data to decklist.
 * Display reccomended cards in deck based off other users decks.
 * Rate other users decks and track highest ratest decks.